MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmafo-downlaod-report.png" alt-text="download assessment report":::

-You can also cancel an ongoing assessment, delete an assessment and move assessments to another directory.
+You can also cancel an ongoing assessment and move assessments to another directory.

 ## Change Assessment Directory